BlackAgate/DimaYCollector/README.md

 # hipcollector

+**upd 03.12.2024:**
-_upd 03.12.2024: fixed two things:_
+fixed two things:
-_1. Fixed problem with copying files with "read only" attribute turned on
+1. Fixed problem with copying files with "read only" attribute turned on
-2. Improved detecting parameter referencing algorithm so it will not try to change some custom expressions_
+2. Improved detecting parameter referencing algorithm so it will not try to change some custom expressions

 Extended collector for Houdini.
 Tested in Houdini 19.5, 20.0 and 20.5.
 The collector is built as an internal tool for freelancers and outsource teams.
 With this collector one can easily collect the entire scene in a separate folder.